metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 1. Navigate to **Home** > **Subscriptions** in Azure.
 2. Select the **Subscription Name** your new app belongs to.
-3. Copy the **Subscription ID** and return to the tab with Metricly open.
+3. Copy the **Subscription ID** and return to the tab with CloudWisdom open.
 Paste it into the appropriate field.
 Once it’s pasted, return to the Azure tab.
 ![copy-subscription-id](/images/azure-installation/copy-subscription-id.png)
 4. Navigate to this subscription's **Access Control (IAM)** tab.
 ![access-control-tab](/images/azure-installation/access-control-tab.png)